joshbalfour/node-teller-io/README.md

 API wrapper lib for [Teller](https://teller.io)

-**note**: TAuth implementation is a WIP, this currently only works with a dev's personal access token, key, cert
+**note**: TAuth implementation is a WIP, external payments do not currently work, help on this would be appreciated!

 ## Installation